mhhong40/tnbc_coexpression_analysis/DOCUMENTATION.md

   - Construct a new counts matrix and row data from these subset conditions, then coerce them (along with the column data from the original SummarizedExperiment) into a new SummarizedExperiment object and preserve as a .rda file

 ### Bulk seq data subsetting:
+  - Determine a recommended number of principal components to be removed using sva package's num.sv() function
+  - Curate datasets with 0, 4, and <number estimated by sva> principal components removed
-TO DO: determine number of principal components to be removed, then randomly select 3993 other genes for the corr matrix for a total of 4000 genes (when added to the genes of interest)
+  - Randomly select a number of other genes for the correlation matrix for a total of 4000 genes (when added to the genes of interest) to subset from each dataset

 ### Bulk seq data corr(elation) analysis:
 TO DO: plot the diagonal submatrices of the corr matrix to determine the presence of the mean-correlation bias, apply SpQN if necessary. then extract correlations of interest and visualize using heatmap. anything else?